M-Taahaa-14/M-Taahaa-14/README.md

 ## Who Am I?

-I'm a Computer Science undergrad at FAST NUCES Lahore, always eager to explore the latest in tech.
-Whether it's building scalable web apps, experimenting with AI algorithms, or solving real-world problems through code, I'm all about learning by doing.
-I thrive on collaboration, creativity, and the excitement that comes with tackling new challenges alongside passionate people.
+I am currently a Computer Science undergrad at FAST NUCES Lahore with a deep passion for AI/ML and web development.
+Committed to continuous learning and eager to contribute to dynamic projects in a collaborative professional environment.
+I believe in turning challenges into opportunities for growth while creating solutions that make a difference.

 ## 🚀 Current Journey